All posts

 Scaffold a new play from a template: verbiflow-cli init.
 Edit the sources.
 Run the pipeline.

-A growth-stage company doesn’t have a data team.
-The person running outbound is often the only one who knows where the lists come from and how to refresh them.
-When that work lives in spreadsheets and exported CSVs, two things happen.
-It rots fast (the list is stale in 30 days), and it’s impossible to delegate because the logic lives in someone’s head.
+Most growth-stage companies don’t have a data team.
+The person running outbound is usually the only one who knows where the lists come from and how to refresh them.
+When that work lives in spreadsheets and exported CSVs, the list is stale in 30 days, and it’s impossible to hand off because the logic only exists in someone’s head.

-Plays fix that because the audience logic and run state live in code.
+With plays, the audience logic and run state live in code.
 Re-run the play next quarter and you get a fresh list with the same logic.
-A new GTM lead does not have to read the code by hand; they can ask Claude Code what the play does, change the filters, and rerun it from the saved workflow state.
+A new GTM lead doesn’t need to read it by hand.
+They can ask Claude Code what the play does, change the filters, and rerun it from the saved workflow state.

 • SaaS by category.
 Pulled 1,600 SaaS companies from a funding database and used Claude to analyze each homepage, then sorted by what each company actually sells.
 4-step SQLite pipeline.

 • Regional security firms.
-Used Google Maps and Census data to find every physical-security company in 1,935 US cities, classified them with Claude, fetched reviews, found negative reviewers.
+Used Google Maps and Census data to find every physical-security company in 1,935 US cities, classified them with Claude, fetched reviews, surfaced negative reviewers.
 7-step pipeline, restartable.

 • YC trust atlas.
 Analyzed every YC company’s trust and security page to find which ones were missing certifications.
 The customer sequenced the gaps first.

 • Company intelligence signals.
 16 dimensions of company research (funding, customers, hiring, public signals, compliance posture) on every account in your CSV.
-Sourced once, queried any way.
+You source it once and query it however you want.

-None of these are static lists.
-Each one is a pipeline you re-run when the market moves.
+Each one is a pipeline you re-run when the market moves, not a static file you re-export.

 What changes when Claude Code can edit the play

 The Verbiflow SDK gives Claude Code the scaffolding to work on a play instead of guessing from scratch.
 Ask it to add a new source.
 Ask it to filter by a new signal.
 Ask it to swap the LLM analysis prompt.
-It can edit the workflow code, run the play, and show the changed rows or artifacts before anything gets pushed into a sequence.
+It edits the workflow code, runs the play, and shows you the changed rows or artifacts before anything gets pushed into a sequence.

-This isn’t a demo.
-It’s how customers already extend plays.
-A change that would have been a half-day of Python becomes a short conversation with Claude Code.
+Customers extend plays this way every week.
+A change that used to be a half-day of Python is now a short conversation with Claude Code.

-The fastest GTM teams in 2026 aren’t the ones with the most enrichment tools.
-They’re the ones whose lists are code, and whose plays can be adjusted through Claude Code.
+The fastest GTM teams in 2026 are the ones whose lists are code, and whose plays can be adjusted through Claude Code.

 How this fits with sequencing

-The play does the audience-building work, with sources you bring.
-Verbiflow’s core platform handles the work after launch: sequences, connected mailboxes, deliverability, email and LinkedIn replies, CRM sync, and reporting.
+The play does the audience-building work, using sources you bring.
+Verbiflow’s core platform handles everything after launch: sequences, connected mailboxes, deliverability, email and LinkedIn replies, CRM sync, and reporting.
 The two connect with a push into a sequence, or a CSV when you want to review the list first.

-We’re not a data provider.
 We’re the place all your data lands and turns into sent outbound.
-That distinction matters because it means we never compete with the tools you already use to build lists.
-We make them more useful by giving them somewhere clean to land.
+We don’t compete with the tools you already use to build lists.
+We give them somewhere clean to land.

 If you’re the GTM lead at a growing company

-The question to ask yourself: can the next person re-run your outbound work without asking you for the exact filter?
-If the answer is “they have to ask me,” you’re in spreadsheet territory.
-If the answer is “they ask Claude Code to explain and re-run the play,” you’re in code territory.
+Ask yourself: can the next person re-run your outbound work without asking you for the exact filter?
+If they have to ask you, you’re in spreadsheet territory.
+If they can ask Claude Code to explain and re-run the play, you’re in code territory.

 Verbiflow is built around the second answer.